Washi1337/AsmResolver/docs/dotnet/cloning.rst

 The general idea of the ``MemberCloner`` is to first provide all the members to be cloned, and then clone everything all in one go.
 The reason why it is done like this, is to allow the ``MemberCloner`` to fix up any cross references to members within the to-be-cloned metadata and CIL code.

-For the sake of the example, we assume that the following two classes are to be injected in ``targetModule``:
+For the sake of the example, we assume that the following two classes are to be injected in ``destinationModule``:

 .. code-block:: csharp